 Healthy Teens for a Better Mississippi promotes the use of abstinence-only and abstinence-plus sex education, youth development programs, coalition building and media outreach to help Mississippi meet its goal of lower teen birth rates and healthier teens and newborns.

-To view the Community Health Advocate Training Programs and signup form, click here.
+To view the Community Health Advocate Training Programs and signup forms, click here.